 Fig.~\ref{fig4} shows the internal architecture of an X-TIME single-chip accelerator.
-The accelerator is composed of a group of cores connected by an H-tree Network-on-Chip (NoC) topology converging to a co-processor (CP).
-Each core contains an analog CAM array acting as a processing element (PE-CAM), buffer, multiple match resolver (MMR), SRAM memory, and accumulator (ACC) (i.e. feedback adder).
-Typical CAM architectures also contain similar elements, except for the ACC, where memory is used as an address encoder~\cite{pagiamtzis_content-addressable_2006}.
-To map models larger than a single array, each PE-CAM has a number of \textit{stacked} arrays (extended row-wise) and \textit{queued} arrays (extended column-wise) to handle more and larger words, respectively.
+The accelerator is composed of a group of cores connected by an H-tree NoC topology converging to a co-processor (CP).
+Each core contains an analog CAM array acting as a processing element (PE-CAM) and an SRAM memory.
+To map models larger than a single array, each PE-CAM has \textit{stacked} arrays (extended row-wise) and \textit{queued} arrays (extended column-wise) to handle more and larger words, respectively.
 Stacked arrays share the same peripherals, namely the Pre-Charger (P-Ch), the Digital Analog Converter (DAC), the Sense Amplifier (SA), and the Match-Line Register (ML-REG).
 The connection of queued arrays ensures that only previously matched lines are charged by making the ML-REG of array $i$ feed the P-Ch of the array $i+1$.